 The gig posters of Texas-based illustrator Todd Slater go beyond simple advertisements for a night of rock and roll.
 The band’s name is there.
 The date and location.
 The facts that make up the event, but Slater bypasses the ordinary and creates an artifact that shines brighter than the memory of guitar and song.

 Slater’s dedication to his role as illustrator is devout.
-This is his craft, his trade — and his commitment and focus is monk-like.
+This is his craft, his trade — and his commitment and focus are monk-like.
 Each concert is a chance to link the band and its music to the specific plot of Earth where they are performing.
-His gig posters are totemic in nature — visualizing the spirit-beast of each band, each club and location.
+His gig posters are totemic in nature — visualizing the spirit-beast of each band, each club, and location.
 His posters mark the kinship between music, place, and audience.

 His understanding of the printmaking process and the lineage of poster artists that came before him light the path, but Slater’s work is full cascade, barrelling through common thought of what a gig poster is and should be.